afeld/dotfiles/sublime-text-2/Packages/SublimeLinter/README.rst

 * **SublimeLinter: Enable Background Linting** - Enables background linting mode for the current view and lints it.
 * **SublimeLinter: Disable Background Linting** - Disables background linting mode for the current view and clears all lint errors.
 * **SublimeLinter: Enable Load-Save Linting** - Enables load-save linting mode for the current view and clears all lint errors.
+* **SublimeLinter: Enable Save-Only Linting** - Enables save-only linting mode for the current view and clears all lint errors.
 * **SublimeLinter: Reset** - Clears all lint errors and sets the linting mode to the value in the SublimeLinter.sublime-settings file.

 Depending on the file and the current state of background enabling, some of the commands will not be available.